kermodegroup/ML-MIX/docs/source/commands/fix_mlml.rst

 Acceleration
 """"""""""""
+**New in version 0.3.0**
 .. warning::

   Kokkos acceleration for this fix is experimental and still in development.
 Some features may not work as expected, please report any issues you encounter.

 This fix has a kokkos enabled version, which exists in order to allow ML/ML simulations to be performed using GPU accelerated kokkos pair_styles.
 Please see the restrictions section below for information on how the use of this differs from the CPU version.

+The kokkos version of this pair_style will be automatically enabled if LAMMPS is launched with the `kk` suffix.

 Restrictions
 """"""""""""